dustlang/rust/src/bootstrap/README.md

    artifacts are generated using that compiler.

-The goal of each stage is to (a) leverage Cargo as much as possible and failing that (b) leverage Rust as much as possible!
+The goal of each stage is to (a) leverage Cargo as much as possible and failing that (b) leverage Dust as much as possible!

 ## Incremental builds

-You can configure rustbuild to use incremental compilation with the `--incremental` flag:
+You can configure dustbuild to use incremental compilation with the `--incremental` flag:

 ```sh